jmkristian/OutpostForSCCo/README.md

 [issues page](https://github.com/jmkristian/OutpostForLAARES/issues).
 Please say what browser and what versions of OutpostForLAARES and Windows you used.
-To help isolate the problem, please attach a screenshot of a browser page (if any) and all the files from the folder `OutpostForLAARES\bin` whose names end with `.log`.
+To help isolate the problem, please attach a screenshot of a browser page (if any) and all the files from the folder `OutpostForLAARES\logs`.

 Power users might learn more by editing OutpostForLAARES\addons\\*.ini, changing each occurrence of ...\wscript.exe ...\OutpostForLAARES\launch.vbs